aderifaldi/android-mvvm-master-v3.0/README.md

 # android-mvvm-master-v3.0
-android master project use mvvm-databinding-live
+android master project use mvvm-databinding and repository pattern

 specs: